 Custom or modular kitchen cabinets?
-It’s one of the main questions every person who’s considering or going through a kitchen renovation asks themselves.
+One of the main questions every person who’s considering or going through a kitchen renovation asks themselves.
 It’s no secret that modular kitchen cabinets offer trendy finishes at a fraction of the cost.
 On the other hand, custom kitchen cabinets provide timeless results, but are on the pricier side.

 The tricky part comes when you’re deciding which option is best for you.
 In this article, we’ll help you find out.
 We’ll go over what each type of cabinetry has to offer, give you a side-by-side comparison, and tell you when it’s best to choose modular kitchen cabinets and when investing the extra money in custom cabinetry is worth it.
-So, get comfortable and let’s get to it!

 What Are Modular Kitchen Cabinets?

 One of their appealing features in recent years has been how they’ve given back their buyers a sense of control and customisability.
 It’s not one size that fits all anymore; it’s multiple sizes and designs.
 Nowadays, you won’t have any problems finding modular stainless steel, PVC, or MDF kitchen cabinets.
 Still, they’re most commonly available in medium-density fiberboard (MDF) with laminate or thermofoil finishes.
+Here, you can see one of the modular kitchen cabinet design images:

 But onto the main question, who should use modular kitchen cabinets?
 You can be the perfect candidate if: